radiantearth/stac-spec/dataset-spec/README.md

 # STAC Datasets

 [Items](https://github.com/radiantearth/stac-spec/item-spec/) are focused on search within a dataset*.
 Another topic of interest is the search of datasets, instead of within a dataset.
 The Dataset Spec is independent of Items and [Catalogs](../catalog-spec/).
 STAC Items are *strongly recommended* to provide a link to a dataset definition.
-Other parties can also independently use this spec to describe datasets in a lightweight way.
-Datasets are defined in full in the
+Other parties can also  use this spec standalone, as a way to describe datasets in a lightweight way.
+Datasets are defined in full in the Dataset Specification.
-Dataset Specification.

-The Datasets Spec extends the [Catalog Spec](../catalog-spec/) with additional fields to describe the set of items in the catalog.
-It shares the same fields and therefore every Dataset is also a valid Catalog.
+The Dataset Spec is a set of JSON fields to describe a set of `Item`s in a `Catalog`, to help enable discovery.
+It builds on the [Catalog Spec](../catalog-spec/), using the flexible structure specified there to further define and explain logical groups of `Item`s.
+It shares the same fields and therefore every Dataset is also a valid Catalog - the JSON structure extends the core Catalog definition.
 Datasets can have both parent Catalogs and Datasets and child Items, Catalogs and Datasets.

-*\* There is no standardized name for the concept we are describing here.
+*\* There is no standardized name for the concept we are describing here, a set of assets that are defined with the same properties and share higher level metadata.
 Others called it: dataset series (ISO 19115), collection (CNES, NASA), dataset (JAXA), dataset series (ESA), product (JAXA).*

 ## In this directory